 Citizens versus Alexander the Great: The Tyrian citizens refuse to surrender their walled, island fortress to a Macedonian army under Alexander.
 Which side will prove to be overconfident in their abilities?

 Battle of Gaugamela, 331 BC - Watch now!

 Darius III versus Alexander the Great: A Persian army under Darius fails to intimidate a Macedonian army under Alexander.
 Will Darius’ massive cavalry force overcome Alexander’s flanks before he can overcome Darius’ center?
 Also known as the Battle of Arbela.

 Battle of Hydaspes River, 326 BC - Watch now!

-King Porus versus Alexander the Great: A Macedonian army under Alexander must divide its strength just to cross the river, can it stand up to the larger Pauravan Army under Porus?
+King Porus versus Alexander the Great: A Macedonian army under Alexander must divide its strength just to cross the river.
+Can it stand up to the Porus’ Pauravan army and its terrifying war elephants?
 Also known as the Battle of the Jhelum.

 Battle of Ipsus, 301 BC - Watch now!

 Antigonus I & Demtrius I versus Seleucus I & Lysimachus: An Antigonid army under Antigonus and his son, Demetrius, seeks to avoid direct confrontation with the vast war elephant force within an Allied army under Seleucus and Lysimachus.
 Demetrius chases the opposing Allied cavalry away but can he return in time to smash the Allied infantry phalanx?